|Module Title||ADMINISTRATIVE LAW|

 Administrative law is a dynamic subject in which legal rules can change quickly.
 Stephen Sedley, a High Court judge, has called it 'the most dynamic of all contemporary fields of law'.
 One reason for this is of course the close link between administrative law and politics, which will be explored in this module.
-For example, the Westminster government's approach towards GMOs has become a subject matter for administrative law.
+For example, the government's policy on genetically modified organisms has become a subject matter for administrative law.
 The pressure group 'Friends of the Earth' has challenged in a judicial review action the Home Secretary's decision to continue the outdoor trial planting of GMO crops.

 Administrative law is also dynamic because it can no longer be just understood in a national context but is influenced by legal and political developments on a local and international level.
 For example, the Government of Wales Act 1998 gives rise to new administrative structures and legal mechanisms in Wales.
 At an international level in particular EC law, for example through the principle of proportionality, has influenced administrative law in Britain.

 Administrative law can be also a very practical subject.
 Nearly everybody is affected at various stages in his/her life by administrative law.
 For example, the disciplinary powers which the University has in relation to students and students' relationships with the Student Loan Company are guided by administrative law principles.

 To develop critical understanding of how the law regulates and facilitates the activities of government.